It’s normal for parents to feel anxiety over determining whether their baby or toddler is sick.

 It can be especially stressful when your child is too young to tell you in words what hurts and where.

-“I hear parents say, ‘I’m not a doctor,” or ‘I’m not a nurse,’” Lamont said.
+“I hear parents say, ‘I’m not a doctor,” or ‘I’m not a nurse,’” Clark said.
 “Yet you know your child better than anyone, and you can learn to rely on your powers of observation and on your instinct.”

-Lamont said you probably notice small changes in your child’s behavior or level of activity before others do, and some of these things may strike you as not being ‘normal’ for your child.
+Clark said you probably notice small changes in your child’s behavior or level of activity before others do, and some of these things may strike you as not being ‘normal’ for your child.
 “Learning to trust and act on your observations and that feeling that something is wrong are among the best things a parent or caregiver can do to help a child who is getting sick,” he said.

 Report concerns or changes sooner than later

-“Start with the premise that kids want to be well,” Lamont said.
+“Start with the premise that kids want to be well,” Clark said.
 “Young children have nothing to gain from pretending or faking illness or injury.
 It doesn’t even occur to them to do so.
 They want to be playing, investigating, exploring.”